• Skip to primary navigation

 • Quick and Convenient Preparation - Uses simple cooking techniques and common ingredients to create the salad in under 30 minutes.
 Ideal for busy days or last-minute meals.

-• Balanced Flavor Harmony – Marries tangy lime, umami-rich fish sauce, sweet palm sugar, and spicy chilies for authentic Thai taste.
+• Balanced Flavor Harmony - Marries tangy lime, umami-rich fish sauce, sweet palm sugar, and fiery swaps for Thai chili peppers for authentic Thai taste.

-• Vibrant Textural Contrast – Combines tender shrimp, crisp cucumber and bell peppers, and crunchy roasted peanuts for an engaging mouthfeel.
+• bright Textural Contrast - Combines tender shrimp, crisp cucumber and bell peppers, and crunchy roasted peanuts for an engaging mouthfeel.

-• Versatile Serving Appeal – Suitable for casual family meals or elegant entertaining, appealing to various taste preferences.
+• Versatile Serving Appeal - Suitable for casual family meals or elegant entertaining, appealing to various taste preferences and pairs well with creamy Thai peanut chicken pasta for a heartier option.

 • Minimal Cleanup and Easy Portioning - One-bowl assembly keeps kitchen mess low and simplifies serving or storing leftovers.